MicrosoftDocs/patterns-practices/patterns-practices/guide/mvvm-reference-implementation.md

   Validation errors being displayed

+  > [!NOTE]
-  **Note:** Note that if you choose more than two answers for the multiple-selection question, a validation error displays.
+> Note that if you choose more than two answers for the multiple-selection question, a validation error displays.

 4. Click **Cancel**.
 A confirmation dialog box appears.
 Click **Cancel** to return to the questionnaire.